Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 Clinical / Research

-The lifting dose and the homocysteine dose are different — and the higher one is where the cholesterol trade-off appears.
+The lifting dose and the homocysteine dose are different — and the higher one is where the lipid nuance from above actually applies.

 Strength / gym